zhongkai-dev/imageshare/README.md

 - Built with Node.js and Express
 - Uses MongoDB for data storage
 - File uploads handled by Multer
-- Bootstrap 5 for UI
+- Bootstrap 5 for responsive UI
+- Modern chat-style interface
 - EJS for templating